fatoom00hassan-prog/Library-Management-System/README.md

 5. Add the SQL Server JDBC driver to the project libraries.
 6. Run the `Main` or `MainFrame` class to start the application.

+> Note: You need to add the Microsoft SQL Server JDBC Driver manually to the project libraries.